Language Arts Challenge

-- The student will utilize key 21st century skills, with a focus on creativity, critical thinking and digital literacy, in their process of translating poetic content into a comic narrative.
+- The student will utilize key 21stcentury skills, with a focus on creativity, critical thinking and digital literacy, in their process of translating literary content into a new narrative approach.

-The Comic Poetry Skit Challenge addresses a range of curricular objectives that have been articulated by the Common Core Curricular Standards – English Language Arts.
-Below please find the standards that are addressed, either wholly or in part.
+The Mystery of the Missing Page Challenge addresses a range of curricular objectives that have been articulated by the new Common Core Curricular Standards – English Language Arts.
+Below pleasefind the standards that are addressed, either in whole or in part.

 Text Types and Purposes

 |Write narratives to develop real or imagined experiences or events using effective technique, relevant descriptive details, and well-structured event sequences.||Write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.||Write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.|

 |Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.||Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.||Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.|